Do Sono River (Tocantins)

 The Do Sono River (Rio do Sono) is a river of Tocantins state in central Brazil.
 It is a right tributary of the Tocantins River.

 The river has its headwater in the 158885 ha Jalapão State Park, a fully protected conservation unit created in 2001.

-It forms where the Novo and Soninho meet on the northwest boundary of the state park.
+The Do Sono forms at the confluence of the Novo and Soninho on the northwest boundary of the state park.